Arcadia-Science/2025-Asgard-giant-virus-proteomes/README.md

 This workflow provides a comprehensive guide.
 Remember to adapt file paths, names, and specific tool parameters based on your actual data and analytical goals.
 For detailed options of each script, run `python scripts/script_name.py --help`.

-## Overview

-### Methods

-Data Acquisition & Preparation: Downloaded source proteomes (Asgard: 311, GV: 451) from NCBI.
-Filtered proteomes for length (80-1000 aa) and predicted globularity (Metapredict).
-Generated custom FASTA headers.

-Orthology Inference: Ran OrthoFinder separately on the filtered Asgard and GV proteomes to assign proteins to Orthogroups (OGs).
-A Docker image for OrthoFinder can be found here: [davidemms/OrthoFinder-Dockerfile](https://github.com/davidemms/OrthoFinder-Dockerfile).

-Functional Annotation (InterProScan):

-Ran InterProScan (v5.73-104.0 via Docker) iteratively.
-Initially on nr90 subsets (created via `cd-hit -c 0.90`), then on proteins initially lacking hits to maximize coverage - so ultimately ran on all proteins in the dataset.
-Used a curated application list (Pfam, CDD, Gene3D, SUPERFAMILY, SMART, ProSitePatterns, ProSiteProfiles) and requested GO terms/pathways.
-Managed memory via modified `interproscan.sh`.

-Custom Functional Categorization: Developed and applied a rule-based Python script (`add_specific_category_IPR_v10.py`) using specific IPR IDs, keywords (in IPR names/source annotations), and IPR type fallback to assign `Specific_Functional_Category` and `Category_Trigger`.

-Taxonomy Refinement: Fetched NCBI TaxIDs via Entrez; parsed Asgard Phylum, Virus Name; assigned Virus Family via custom keyword matching.

-Sequence Feature Prediction:

-Ran USPNet locally to predict signal peptides and infer likely localization (Signal_Peptide_USPNet, SP_Cleavage_Site_USPNet).

-Ran Metapredict locally via `add_disorder.py` script to calculate `Percent_Disorder` to the main database.
+    # Detailed methods of how we used these scripts and analyzed the outputs are available in the Methods section of the pub

+#### Database Integration

-Database Integration: Iteratively merged all annotations and metadata into the `proteome_database` CSV using the `database_assembly.ipynb` notebook.
+All annotations and metadata were iteratively merged into a single `proteome_database` CSV file using the `database_assembly.ipynb` Jupyter notebook.

-Homology Searching & Structural Context:

-Processed previous search results (`results_vs_pdb_v2.m8`, `afdb_found_uniprot_acs_or_upi.csv`) to flag proteins with PDB/AFDB hits (`Has_Known_Structure`).

-Performed screen against AFESM "ESM-only" clusters using UniProt IDs.
-The AFESM "ESM-only" clusters were derived from database associated with "Metagenomic-scale analysis of the predicted protein structure universe; https://doi.org/10.1101/2025.04.23.650224".
-First, we ran all Structurally Dark proteins on an MMseqs2 search against the MGnify database, to identify MGnify clusters these proteins fall into.
-Then, we searched these against the AFESM "ESM-only" clusters, to determine if any of the Structurall Dark proteins were in the ESMAtlas.
+#### Exploratory Data Analysis

-Exploratory Data Analysis: Used Jupyter notebooks (notebooks/) with Python (pandas, matplotlib, seaborn, arcadia-pycolor) to analyze dataset composition, sequence features, functional annotations, and intra-OG sequence divergence.
+Exploratory data analysis was conducted using Jupyter notebooks located in the `notebooks/` directory.
+The Python libraries pandas, matplotlib, seaborn, and arcadia-pycolor were used to analyze the dataset's composition, sequence features, functional annotations, and the sequence divergence within orthogroups.

 ### Compute Specifications